 Undertaking projects of this sort may mean that you delay graduation by a semester or more.
 Please give serious consideration to what you cannot do if you are awarded this stipend, as well as to what you can.

-To apply, eligible students must submit the following materials:
+To be considered for the Barksdale Award, eligible students must submit the following:

-2. Project Proposal: In an essay of no more than 1,000 words, tell us what you want to do and why you want to do it.
+- Submit a document titled Project Proposal.
+In an essay of no more than 1,000 words, tell us what you want to do and why you want to do it.
 Your essay should touch on the experiences and coursework that have prepared you for this project, and should demonstrate a thorough understanding of and enthusiasm for the obstacles and challenges you will face.
-Submit the project proposal as a word processed document, not a PDF; put a title and your name at the top of the page–these will not count in the 1,000 word limit.
+Don’t forget to include your name.

-3. Budget Worksheet: a reasonable projection of project-related expenses.
+- Submit a Budget Worksheet, a reasonable projection of project-related expenses.

-6. An unofficial UM transcript showing current GPA.
-Send any time the transcript is up to date as of the beginning of Fall term.
+- Submit an Unofficial UM Transcript.
 Fall grades will not appear in time for Barksdale Award submission, and an early submission of material is appreciated.